 - based on where the visitor comes from (search engine, social media, etc.)

-On mobile though you must be careful.
-Google penalizes websites that show a popup right after users lands on the website.
+On mobile, though you must be careful.
+Google penalizes websites that show a popup right after users land on the website.
 But this doesn’t mean you should ditch popups on mobile.
 Instead, wait at least 10 seconds before displaying it.

 9. Segment your visitors

 Every visitor is different and browses different parts of your website.
 That’s why your popups must be tailored to your visitor.
 If a visitor is new, show them a popup – on exit or other signals.

 Don’t show popups to second-time visitors though.
 If they didn’t enter their email, they may not be interested in your offer.
 And if they redeemed your offer, showing them a popup the second time makes little sense.